 BPS will empower and grant significant autonomy to schools for selecting the partners contracted through the Partnership Fund.
-Every school with an allocation will engage in a partner selection process led by the Principal or Headmaster, working closely with the Instructional Leadership Team and the School Site Council, and advised by the Instructional Superintendent and Office of Engagement (OoE).
+Every school with an allocation will engage in a partner selection process led by the Principal or Headmaster, working closely with the Instructional Leadership Team and the School Site Council, and advised by the School Superintendent and Development and Partnerships.
 The school community will closely examine the needs of its students – based on achievement data and other indicators -- as well as the goals and targets in its Quality School Plan to prioritize the programs and services it seeks from one or more partner organizations.
-Schools will use the district’s Equity Protocol to guide the selection process.
+Schools will use the district’s Racial Equity Protocol to guide the selection process.

 How does district support schools in the partner review and selection process?

-The Office of Engagement’s (OoE) School-Community Partnerships team will collaborate with schools and other key central office departments to provide partners with supports to ensure effective implementation of the Partnership Fund.
+The Office of Student, Family, and Community Advancement's (OFSCA) Development and Partnerships team collaborates with schools and other key central office departments to provide partners with supports to ensure effective implementation of the Partnership Fund.

 Partners selected for funding will receive the following supports:

 - Partnership Fund Liaison: Every Partner selected for funding from the Partnership Fund will have a Partnership Fund Liaison from the central office who will support them in navigating the Partnership Fund process.
-Liaisons will be assigned after February 15th.
-Contact Miriam Rubin at email@example.com with questions.
+Contact Margaret Farmer, Executive Director of Development & Partnerships at email@example.com with questions.

 - Partnership Fund Planning Call: Partnership Fund Liaisons will schedule calls with any partner selected to receive Partnership Funds for the first time.
 Calls for all other partners selected for funding will be optional.
 The call will be used to familiarize partners with Partnership Fund process, discuss schools who have selected the partner.

-- Partner Promotion Opportunities: The Office of Engagement, School-Community Partnerships team puts together a variety of resources to ensure that schools are aware of the plethora of partner opportunities available to them.
+- Partner Promotion Opportunities: The Development and Partnerships team puts together a variety of resources to ensure that schools are aware of the plethora of partner opportunities available to them.
 These resources include: the annual Opportunity Portfolio Catalog, Partner Showcases, and PartnerBPS.org.

 - PartnerBPS.org: PartnerBPS.org serves as the system for managing the Partnership Fund.
 Partners will be able to use the site to access information about schools who have selected them for funding, as well as requisition and purchase order status.
 Email firstname.lastname@example.org if you have any trouble logging onto or using the site.

-- Brokering of Partnerships: OoE’s School-Community Partnerships team will work with Academic Superintendents, school contacts, and partners to broker partnerships based upon schools’ Partner Preference Form.
+- Brokering of Partnerships: Development & Partnerships will work with School Superintendents, school contacts, and partners to broker partnerships based upon schools’ Partner Preference Form.

 - Partnership Procurement Support and Guidance: BPS central offices will be responsible for working with partners to complete the public procurement processes necessary to create funding contracts.
 This public procurement is an essential component of the Partnership Fund.
 It will not guarantee that all partners selected by schools receive funding, but it will ensure that the schools receive the partner services they need.
 Additionally, BPS will distribute guidance to partners and schools around partnership fund spending.